CoVID-19 update / FAQ

 Yes.
 Enrolments are open now.
 (You can find the application form here).

-I learned that the board of AUAS (HvA) decided that all international travel for students is allowed again in the next academic year, is that correct?
+I learned that the board of AUAS (HvA) decided that all international travel for students is allowed again this academic year, is that correct?

-For all BPI minors: we start the preparation phase of the programmes in August.
-As soon as travel to (one of) our destinations is safe, we will do our utmost to go on mission starting in mid-November.
-We also have an option to postpone our mission to the month of January.
+For all BPI minors: we start the preparation phase of the programmes on campus.
+As soon as travel to (one of) our destinations is safe, we will do our utmost to go on mission starting in mid-May.
 But again: safety first.